Immunization & Meningitis Requirements

 - Tetanus/Diphteria/Pertussis - All students must have received a booster within the last 10 years.

-- Tuberculin Skin Test (PPD) - All students with no prior history of positive PPD should have a Mantoux Tuberculin Skin Test, QuantiFERON-TB Gold or T-SPOT within 12 months prior to starting their program.
-(Note: Tine Test is not accepted; Prior BCG or pregnancy is not an exemption; Chest X-Ray cannot be substituted for PPD; Chest X-Ray is required if PPD is positive or if student has a prior history of a positive PPD).
+- Tuberculin Skin Test (PPD) - All students with no prior history of positive PPD must have a Mantoux Tuberculin Skin Test, QuantiFERON-TB Gold or T-SPOT blood test within 12 months prior to starting their program.
+(Note: Tine Test is not accepted; Prior BCG or pregnancy is not an exemption; Chest X-Ray cannot be substituted for PPD).
+Students with a history of positive PPD must provide documentation of the PPD measurement, as well as proof of normal chest x-ray.

 - Chickenpox (Varicella) Immunity – All students must demonstrate immunity through one of the following: